Youngjung/GAN_pytorch/README.md

 # DR-GAN implementation

-DRGAN.py is an unofficial implementation of [Disentangled Representation Learning GAN for Pose-Invariant Face Recognition](http://cvlab.cse.msu.edu/project-dr-gan.html)
+DRGAN.py is an unofficial implementation of [Disentangled Representation Learning GAN for Pose-Invariant Face Recognition](http://cvlab.cse.msu.edu/project-dr-gan.html).

 ## Difference from the original paper

-Separate discriminator for real/fake instead of one additional dimension for fake label
+Separate discriminator for real/fake instead of one additional dimension for fake label.

-Gradient penalty from [DRAGAN(arXiv)](https://arxiv.org/abs/1705.07215) is added
+Gradient penalty from [DRAGAN(arXiv)](https://arxiv.org/abs/1705.07215) is added.

 ## Results

-each row is generated with the same pose condition
+Each row is generated with the same pose condition.

-top row = taken from left
+- top row = taken from left.

-middle row = taken from front
+- middle row = taken from front

-bottom row = taken from right
+- bottom row = taken from right

-each column is generated with the same illumination condition
+Each column is generated with the same illumination condition.

-left column = lighting from right
+- left column = lighting from right

-center column = lighting from front
+- center column = lighting from front

-right column = lighting from left
+- right column = lighting from left

 without gradient penalty